Client/patient resource.

 • Look for your allergen in the ingredients list, and for precautionary allergen labelling on packaging.
-Check each time you purchase as manufacturing practices can change.

-• Check for tree nuts ‘hidden’ in foods, such as meals or flours, butters, essences, milks, and oils.
+• Check for nuts ‘hidden’ in foods, such as meals or flours, butters, essences, milks, and oils.

-• If you only need to avoid some tree nuts, consider buying other nuts in shell to avoid cross-contamination.
+• If you only need to avoid some nuts, consider buying other nuts in shell to avoid cross-contamination.

 Back